5 Oct, 2021

 “By following the lead of United Way Worldwide and working with our community partners on focused IMPACT areas, we will continue to create powerful collaborations to address our Valley’s specific issues while providing comprehensive services and measureable results for those in need,” said Bob Hannon, President of United Way of Youngstown and the Mahoning Valley.
 “We look forward to receiving program proposals that establish strategies that meet the needs of our community in the areas of Education and Emergency Services.”

 Non-profit organizations who wish to apply for funding through United Way should visit www.ymvunitedway.org for planning documents that outline the focus areas and strategies.
 Any agencies with programs not currently receiving funding who wish to apply must submit a Letter of Intent or LOI.
-The details for the LOI can be found on the United Way website.
+The details for the LOI can be found HERE and on the United Way website.
 Current programs funded by the United Way are NOT required to submit an LOI.
-The Letter of Intent must be submitted no later than November 7, 2019 via E-C Impact that you can access at www.ymvunitedway.org
+The Letter of Intent must be submitted no later than November 5, 2021 via E-C Impact that you can access at www.ymvunitedway.org

 The Letter of Intent must not exceed 2 pages and should include:

 Agency Contact Information

 For all accepted new agencies and current partner agencies, Grant Applications will be open via E-C Impact, an online system, on November 15, 2021 and will close on January 28, 2022.
 Applications will not be accepted after the deadline.
 Anyone interested in receiving more information on the requirements and process may contact Grimilda Ocasio-Santiago at the United Way office at 330.746.8494 or firstname.lastname@example.org.

 Organizations must meet the following eligibility guidelines and have available for review: